openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 A :index:`compile-time error` occurs if:

--  method marked with ``override`` does not override a method from a superclass.
+-  Method marked with ``override`` does not override a method from a superclass.
--  method declaration that contains the keyword ``override`` also contains keywords ``abstract`` or ``static``.
+-  Method declaration that contains the keyword ``override`` also contains keywords ``abstract`` or ``static``.